Jean Baudrillard: Teaching career

 While teaching, Baudrillard began to publish reviews of literature and translated the works of such authors as Peter Weiss, Bertolt Brecht, Karl Marx, Friedrich Engels, and Wilhelm Emil Mühlmann.
-While teaching German, Baudrillard began to transfer to sociology, eventually completing and publishing in 1968 his doctoral thesis Le Système des Objets (The System of Objects) under the dissertation committee of Henri Lefebvre, Roland Barthes, and Pierre Bourdieu.
+While teaching German, Baudrillard began to transfer to sociology, eventually completing in 1966 a Doctorat de troisième cycle (broadly equivalent to a PhD) at the University of Paris with his thesis Le Système des Objets (The System of Objects) under the supervision of Henri Lefebvre, Roland Barthes, and Pierre Bourdieu; the thesis was published as a book in 1968.
 Subsequently, he began teaching Sociology at the Paris X Nanterre, a university campus just outside Paris which would become heavily involved in the uprising of May 1968.
-During this time, Baudrillard worked closely with Philosopher Humphrey De Battenburge, who described Baudrillard as a "visionary".
-At Nanterre he took up a position as Maître Assistant (Assistant Professor), then Maître de Conférences (Associate Professor), eventually becoming a professor after completing his accreditation, L'Autre par lui-même (The Other by Himself).
+At Nanterre he took up a position as Maître Assistant (Assistant Professor), then Maître de Conférences (Associate Professor).
+He completed his habilitation accreditation (a formal French post‑doctoral qualification required to supervise doctoral candidates or hold a full professorship) in 1986, which led to the publication of his reflective book L'Autre par lui-même (The Other by Himself) by Éditions Galilée in early 1987.
+Following his habilitation, he became a full professor at Nanterre.

 In 1970, Baudrillard made the first of his many trips to the United States (Aspen, Colorado), and in 1973, the first of several trips to Kyoto, Japan.
 He was given his first camera in 1981 in Japan, which led to him becoming a photographer.
 In 1986, he moved to IRIS (Institut de Recherche et d'Information Socio-Économique) at the Université de Paris-IX Dauphine, where he spent the latter part of his teaching career.
 During this time he had begun to move away from sociology as a discipline (particularly in its "classical" form), and, after ceasing to teach full-time, he rarely identified himself with any particular discipline, although he remained linked to academia.
 During the 1980s and 1990s his books had gained a wide audience, and in his last years he became, to an extent, an intellectual celebrity, being published often in the French- and English-speaking popular press.
 He nonetheless continued supporting the Institut de Recherche sur l'Innovation Sociale at the Centre National de la Recherche Scientifique and was Satrap at the Collège de 'Pataphysique.
 Baudrillard taught at the European Graduate School in Saas-Fee, Switzerland, and collaborated at the Canadian theory, culture, and technology review CTheory, where he was abundantly cited.
 He also purportedly participated in the International Journal of Baudrillard Studies (as of 2022 hosted on Bishop's University domain) from its inception in 2004 until his death.

 In 1999–2000, his photographs were exhibited at the Maison européenne de la photographie in Paris.
 In 2004, Baudrillard attended the major conference on his work, "Baudrillard and the Arts", at the Center for Art and Media Karlsruhe in Karlsruhe, Germany.